Crime, conflict, chaos crushing Afghan hopes for tomorrow

 Frequent bombings have everyone on edge.
 It’s not just dramatic attacks like one that killed dozens at a university last year.
 There’s also been a string of targeted killings, like the bomb planted on the car of a prominent cleric that detonated Tuesday in the middle of busy morning traffic, killing him and his driver — one of four such bombings that day.

 The tensions are increased because it’s not clear who is behind the attacks.
-Some are claimed by the Islamic State group or the Taliban.
-But many go unclaimed, raising suspicions that militias run by prominent warlords both allied with and opposed to the government are creating chaos.
+Some are claimed by the Islamic State group, who took responsibility for the cleric’s killing and the killing of a judge Wednesday in eastern Nangarhar province.
+But many go unclaimed, blamed by the government on the Taliban who have denied responsibility for most attacks, raising suspicions that militias run by prominent warlords both allied with and opposed to the government are creating chaos.

 Then there’s the surge in crime.
 Armed robbers brazenly rob shops or even mug people in broad daylight in public parks crowded with people, stripping them of money and phones at gunpoint.
 Cars stuck in traffic can be ransacked by thieves.